 The resolution emphasizes the importance of promoting a resilient and healthy forest in the Black Hills of South Dakota through active forest management and the retention of the forest products industry.
 It highlights the benefits that well-managed forests provide to South Dakota citizens, including socioeconomic stability, recreational opportunities, wildlife habitat enhancement, and improved water quality.
 The resolution also addresses the dangers posed by dense forests, such as increased wildfire risks and the spread of mountain pine beetle epidemics, which have been on the rise in recent years.

-In light of these concerns, the resolution calls for increased active forest management to mitigate the threats of wildfires and pest infestations, as well as to support the forest products industry.
+In light of these concerns, the resolution calls for increased active forest management to mitigate the threats of wildfires and insect infestations, as well as to support the forest products industry.
 It acknowledges that while the U.S. Forest Service manages most of the forested land in the state, all South Dakotans should have a voice in management decisions.
-Ultimately, the resolution seeks to encourage federal and state land management agencies to take proactive measures in forest management to ensure the health and resilience of the Black Hills forest.
+The resolution was adopted by the Senate on February 19, 2025, and concurred by the House of Representatives on February 21, 2025, reflecting a unified legislative commitment to forest health and management.